Find Affordable College Courses

 Houston, TX

-University of Houston ranked #6 on this year’s Best Value General Engineering Technology Schools in the Southwest Region list.
-Located in the large city of Houston, UH is a public college with a very large student population.
+University of Houston came in at #6 in this year’s edition of the Best Value General Engineering Technology Schools in the Southwest Region ranking.
+Located in the city of Houston, UH is a public college with a very large student population.

 The average tuition and fees for an out-of-state undergraduate student at SHSU are $18,752 a year.